Paul Marsh (politician)

-Paul Marsh is an American mining executive and politician who is serving as the 12th Arizona State Mine Inspector.
+Paul Marsh is an American mining executive and politician who served as the 12th Arizona State Mine Inspector.
 Governor Doug Ducey appointed Marsh to the position in October 2021, upon the resignation of Joe Hart.
 A member of the Republican Party, Marsh ran for a full term in the 2022 general election.
-On November 8, 2022, Marsh won the Mine Inspector election unopposed.
+On November 8, 2022, Marsh won the Mine Inspector election unopposed and resigned on August 15, 2025.

 Early life and education

 Marsh was born and raised in Metro Phoenix and served in the Marine Corps Reserve from June 1990 to June 1997.
 In 2011, Marsh started working in the cement industry for CalPortland Company.

 Mine Inspector of Arizona

 Marsh was appointed by Governor Doug Ducey in October 2021 to fill out the term of Joe Hart, upon his resignation.
 Marsh ran for a full-term as Mine Inspector and won unopposed.

+Marsh resigned on August 15, 2025, after moving to Texas and starting a new job; however this was not revealed by the Mine Inspector's office until Governor Katie Hobbs appointed Les Presmyk a month later.